 The Department does not admit students for a terminal Master's degree in Economics.
 However, students who choose to leave the program or fail to meet program requirements will, in most cases, find themselves eligible for the M.A. degree.
 Any non-departmental PhD student who wishes to apply for the Economics Master's Degree must receive permission from the DGS.

-A student is eligible for the M.A. degree if the student completes a minimum of three quarters of full-time residence in the University, or its equivalent, and at least one of the following criteria is met:
+A student is eligible for the M.A. degree if at least one of the following criteria is met: